Lophophora williamsii (Lem.) J.M.Coult.

 Anhalonium lewinii, Anhalonium williamsii, Ariocarpus williamsii, Echinocactus williamsii, Lophophora echinata, Lophophora lewinii, Lophophora lutea, Mammillaria lewinii, Mammillaria williamsii, Oreocereus celsianus var. williamsii

-Lophophora williamsii is a slow-growing, usually solitary, spineless cactus with blue-green, yellow-green or sometimes reddish-green stem.
-It is usually solitary, but sometimes forms groups with numerous, crowded shoots.
-The stem is globular, up to 3 inches (7.5 cm) tall and up to 5 inches (12.5 cm) diameter.
-From the cusp areoles, arises a tuft of soft, yellowish or whitish, woolly hairs.
-The flowers are pink or white to slightly yellowish, sometimes reddish, up to 1 inch (2.5 cm) long and up to 0.9 inch (2.2 cm) in diameter.
-They open during the day.
+Lophophora williamsii is a slow-growing cactus with spineless flattened spherical stems with a tuft of yellowish or whitish woolly hairs that arises from the areoles.
+It usually grows solitary but sometimes forms groups with numerous, crowded shoots.
+The stems are blue-green, yellow-green, or sometimes reddish-green stems.
+They are up to 3 inches (7.5 cm) tall and up to 5 inches (12.5 cm) in diameter.
+Flowers are pink or white to slightly yellowish, sometimes reddish, up to 1 inch (2.5 cm) long and up to 0.9 inches (2.2 cm) in diameter.
+They appear in summer and are open during the day.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).